 The Archaic period saw these city-states take on a particular deity as a sponsor and protector, a shift to agriculture led to large-scale population growth, and writing was relearned from the Phoenicians.
 Over 1,500 Greek settlements sprang up across the Mediterranean between 750 and 600 BCE.
 Unique to the Archaic period, every one of these was a completely independent city-state, with no allegiance to the cities from which they came.
 As trade increased wealth, new autocratic leaders, called ‘Tyrants,’ gained power.

 The humanities began to flourish in this era.
-Homer wrote his epics, The Iliad and The Odyssey, Pythagoras developed his Theorem, Anaximandros developed an early theory of gravity, and sculptors created ‘kouroi’ and ‘korai,’ intricate statues made as memorials to the dead, showing the cultural power of the Archaic period.
+The Homeric epics, *The Iliad* and *The Odyssey*, took the written form we receive them in today; Pythagoras developed his Theorem; Anaximandros developed an early theory of gravity; and sculptors created ‘kouroi’ and ‘korai,’ intricate statues made as memorials to the dead, showing the cultural power of the Archaic period.

 The Classical Period (500 BCE - 323 BCE)